my-janala/app-modernisation-demo/SLIDES.md

 **Questions & Discussion**

 **Contact Information:**
-- Email: [your.email@company.com]
+- Email: mezba.rahman@capgemini.com
-- LinkedIn: [your-linkedin-profile]
+- LinkedIn: linkedin.com/in/mezba-rahman
-- GitHub: [your-github-username]
+- GitHub: github.com/mezbaurrahman

 **Key Takeaway:**
-*Modernization doesn't have to be risky when it's data-driven.
-Konveyor eliminates the guesswork and accelerates your cloud journey.*
+*Legacy-to-Kubernetes migration doesn't have to be risky when it's automated.
+Konveyor eliminates the guesswork and accelerates cloud-native transformation.*

-**Let's discuss your specific modernization challenges!**
+**Questions?
+Let's discuss in the chat or connect afterwards!**

 ---